zahir-core/grest/README.md

 ## Contribute

-You can help to deliver a better gREST by the following ways:
+You can help to deliver a better GREST by the following ways:

 - Reporting issues
 - Suggesting new features or enhancements